GREG BENNICK - KEYNOTE SPEAKER

 This concept of personal empowerment motivates all of their work.
 One Hundred For Haiti puts new roofs on houses in the northwest of Haiti, provides internet for every school in an entire region of the country, helps farmers plant crops, sends dozens of youth to school who otherwise couldn’t afford it, and makes sure water is clean and safe to drink.
 The organization has a track record of thirteen years of successes.
 One Hundred For Haiti teaches important and ongoing lessons to all involved about focus and dedication, listening and leadership, and tenacity and endurance.

 In the summer of 2020, Greg co-founded the Portland Mutual Aid Network with two friends.
 Today, this is a group of dozens of active volunteers, working in teams, who distribute food, essential products, and survival supplies to unsheltered individuals in Portland Oregon.
 The group has distributed well over ten thousand meals and massive amounts of donated supplies.
-Find out more on their website.
-To be part of a strong community, we can start by recognizing the need to support the development of both hope and direction.
+When we are part of a strong community, we feel the power of teamwork and interactivity.
 When we help others create a stronger sense of personal value through providing organizational models and basic survival needs, we provide an essential foundation from which all growth is possible.

 The Legacy Project seeks to understand healing and reconciliation.
-Founded in 2006 by Greg and his brilliant friend history teacher/scholar Dave Whitson, students have been led on travel-study missions to Poland, South Africa, Rwanda, and other countries struggling to reconcile legacies of aggression.
-With the participation in country of government officials, activists, scholars, and prominent historical figures, we work to promote an international dialogue about overcoming trauma, achieving justice, and understanding reconciliation.
+Founded in 2006 by Greg and his brilliant friend history teacher/scholar Dave Whitson, students have been led on travel-study missions to Poland, South Africa, Rwanda, and other countries struggling to reconcile legacies of intensity from the past.
+With the participation in country of government officials, activists, scholars, and prominent historical figures, The Legacy Project works to promote an international dialogue about overcoming the past, achieving justice, and understanding reconciliation.

 Greg founded the World Leaders Project which brought him to Guyana to discuss the relationship between fear and violence with President Bharrat Jagdeo.
 He wanted to understand how deeper insight into that relationship can lead to a more peaceful world.
-Imagining that speaking with world leaders face-to-face was possible, and then writing directly to each of them until a meeting was arranged, meant a lesson learned in saying yes before we say no.
+Imagining that speaking with world leaders face-to-face was possible, and then writing directly to each of them until a meeting was arranged, meant a lesson learned in saying yes before we say no (and idea featured in Greg's book).

 These humanitarian and philanthropic efforts emerge from hoping to discover new levels of connection and shared meaning when we focus on a goal.
-There has never been a better time to expand our sense of human connectedness through teamwork.
+There has never been a better time to expand our sense of human connectedness through teamwork, and then reminding people that they matter.